feagi/brain-visualizer/godot_source/BrainVisualizer/Guides/quick_menu.md

 4. Click Move

 **Result:**
-- Area moves to new parent region
+- Area moves to new parent circuit
 - All connections maintained
 - Position may adjust